Tencent/TenDBCluster-TSpider/Documentation/tendb/instant-add-column-en.md

 Suppose the Field count record of a record is x and the number of table fields is y, then x <= y is always true.
 For the modified format, the field processing becomes:

-  * If x == y, process it as it was
+  * If x == y, process it as it was.
   * If x < y, then the record must be in
-   Generated before column-adding, then the last y-x fields must be NULL or the default value -If the field is allowed to be NULL, it is NULL -If the field is not allowed to be NULL, it is the default value
+   Generated before column-adding, then the last y-x fields must be NULL or the default value.
+    -If the field is allowed to be NULL, it is NULL.
+    -If the field is not allowed to be NULL, it is the default value.

 The entire process is as follows